nueces/wikidoc/README.md

 The content of this comment will be redered in the PDF.
 The original purpose was to provide a flexibel solution to add a header to each wiki file (see botttom of example `home.md`).
 However, it can be used to provide any html content for the PDF, which might not be supported by the github wiki markdown.
 For example complex tables: A simple table could be designed for the wiki, which has a CSS class which hides it in the PDF and the PDFONLY contains a more complex table for the PDF.

-### WIKIDOC PDFONLY_GENIMAGE ###

-This comment forces wkhtmltopdf to actually create an image from the rendered PDFONLY section, which can than be included in the wiki, to overcome its html limitations.
+If the PDFONLY section is given a name as in the following example, the section will also be generated as a PNG, which can be used in the wiki, to overcome limitations of the github markdown.
+The PNG will get its name from the section name and ist stored inside the wiki repository in a folder called `generated-images`.
+That folder must exist.